DuranTonee/DuranTonee/README.md

 - 👋 Hi, I’m @DuranTonee
 - 👀 I’m interested in AI and webscraping.
-I can do telegram bots :)
+I can make telegram bots :)
-- 💞️ I’m looking to collaborate on some open source projects.
-Discord: durantonee
+- Discord: durantonee

 <!---
 DuranTonee/DuranTonee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.